JumpCloud vs VMware Identity Manager comparison

 More JumpCloud Pros →

-"The most valuable feature is the User Experience Designer, which has been very helpful for our project.""Its value is when you use it with a Workspace ONE UEM solution as it is part of the ecosystem for VMware Workspace ONE.""The most valuable features in VMware Identity Manager for me are the control groups and rules.""One of the features that I enjoyed most was the integration with Azure AD because I could use VMware Identity Manager to standardize the User Principal Name coming from Active Directory.
+"Its value is when you use it with a Workspace ONE UEM solution as it is part of the ecosystem for VMware Workspace ONE.""The most valuable feature is that it will use my credentials to access various parts of the infrastructure or other solutions, such as vRealize.""The solution is stable.""When we publish the applications, getting the credentials to log in and keep the application up or running is easy.""One of the features that I enjoyed most was the integration with Azure AD because I could use VMware Identity Manager to standardize the User Principal Name coming from Active Directory.
 You have Azure AD Connect to do that.
 In between, if you have vIDM handling it, you can easily get the synchronization of users into your VM and standardize the User Principal Name.
 If you require quality assurance for handling it, you can actually count on the vIDM to do so.
-That was one of the main things I enjoyed about the product.""The solution was easy to deploy.""The most valuable feature is that it will use my credentials to access various parts of the infrastructure or other solutions, such as vRealize.""The most valuable feature is single sign-on.""The solution is stable."
+That was one of the main things I enjoyed about the product.""It helps the end users to work on the road without needing to set up all kinds of VPN connections""The solution was easy to deploy.""The most valuable feature is single sign-on."

 More VMware Identity Manager Pros →